Chael Sonnen: Analyst career

 On November 11, 2014, ESPN announced it had hired Sonnen as an MMA analyst.
 He debuted on November 14, previewing UFC 180.

-On May 6, 2015, professional wrestling promotion Global Force Wrestling (GFW) announced Sonnen as an "expert analyst" for its future events.
-On July 24, Sonnen was revealed as part of the announce team for GFW's Amped program.

-On September 2, 2015, it was announced that Sonnen signed with the World Series of Fighting to become a member of their broadcast team beginning at WSOF 23.
+On September 2, 2015, it was announced that Sonnen signed with the World Series of Fighting (WSOF) to become a member of their broadcast team beginning at WSOF 23.

-Upon signing with Bellator MMA in 2016, Sonnen signed as an analyst for Bellator in addition to being a fighter, and he also did commentary on numerous Bellator events.
+Upon joining Bellator MMA in 2016, Sonnen signed on as an analyst for Bellator in addition to being a fighter, providing commentary on numerous Bellator events.